 Instant Updates: The roadmap is always up to date.
 When you update your backlog, all other backlogs update automatically.
 Even the roadmap is shared through a link, the roadmap will always update automatically.
 This keeps stakeholders in the loop, preventing unnecessary meetings.

-Exploration: airfocus enables you to create both progress based views (Kanban board) and time based views (Gantt chart).
+Exploration: airfocus enables you to create both progress based views (Kanban board) and time-based views (Gantt chart).
 Looking at your strategy from a different perspective helps you make better decisions.

 Visual Appeal: Your roadmap should be beautiful and easy to understand.
-Different from a powerpoint roadmap, your roadmapping software should enable you to always have beautiful roadmaps and not spend hours trying to update it and make it look good.
+Different from a PowerPoint roadmap, your roadmapping software should enable you to always have beautiful roadmaps and not spend hours trying to update it and make it look good.

-Strategically Helpful: The best tools, like airfocus, even include features which help you think clearly and strategically.
+Strategically Helpful: The best tools, like airfocus, even include features that help you think clearly and strategically.
 For example, airfocus has an in-built prioritization matrix that can help you prioritize your initiatives and overcrowded backlog.
-You always should decide wisely what items should make it to you roadmap in order to make the most out of limited resources.
+You always should decide wisely what items should make it to your roadmap in order to make the most out of limited resources.
 Priority poker is another feature that airfocus provide to help your team’s voice be heard and get people involved in the prioritization process.